 You need three things to make a good movie: first, a good script; second, a good screenplay; third, a good screenplay.
 The screenplay is the template for a film.
 But in the beginning there is an idea.
 It can be a topic, a newspaper article, a story you heard somewhere, an observation, or a character you find interesting.
 Once you’ve found the one idea you’d like to make a film out of in the many ideas that it’s best to write down somewhere so you don’t forget them, then you’re off.
 That is, in a script, everything that is later seen in the film is described in detail.
 The script contains all these details that together tell a story.
 But what makes a good story and how do you write a good script?
 Young film and writing enthusiasts can pursue this question at the Children’s Cinema Festival.
 The participants of the develop a film idea together under the guidance of the screenwriter and director Alexandre Powelz.

 Cinema is fun, but it can also be a challenge: especially when it’s not just your own taste that’s in demand, but when you have to neutrally evaluate the quality of a film in various categories such as film idea, plot, camera, music and acting performance.
-At Kikife, children and young people in grades 6 to 8 take on this challenge, watching all the competition films together with their colleagues from the jury of experts and film critics.
+At Kikife, children and young people in grades 7 and 8 take up this challenge.
+They watch all the competition films – together with their colleagues from the expert and film critic jury.
 After each performance there is the opportunity to exchange ideas, but the decision as to which entry will receive the “Prize of the Kreissparkasse Ostalb” in the end is made by each jury on its own.
-The children’s jury will be supported by director Markus Dietrich and media pedagogue Dr. Henriette Hoppe from the University of Education.
+The children’s jury is supported by the media educator Dr Henriette Hoppe from the University of Education.

-Film-enthusiastic children from grades 6 to 8 can apply for the children’s jury.
+Film-loving children from grades 7 and 8 can apply for the children’s jury.
 What is needed is stamina and the ability to sit and watch the films on all days of the festival.
 Please write us in the registration form why you would like to be part of the jury and tell us a little bit about your favourite film.
 Add your name, address, email address (or that of your parents), phone number and a photo.

 You send the whole thing to the